Tikva Housing Society

 BACKGROUND

-In 2011, Tikva Housing Society established the “Rent Subsidy Program” to provide eligible low-income singles and families with cash assistance towards their monthly rent, within available funding.
-The maximum subsidy provided is $400/month for singles and couples, and $600/month for families.
+In 2011, Tikva Housing Society established the “Tikva Housing Rent Subsidy Program” to provide eligible low-income individuals and families with cash assistance towards their monthly rent within available funding.
+The program is highly valued in the Jewish community as it provides assistance to households living in market rental housing and unable to afford rent due to a temporary crisis.

-The program is highly valued in the Jewish community.
-People are helped promptly.
-Applicants are interviewed, they provide proof of income and a copy of their rental lease agreement.
-Through a point score system, higher need applicants are selected.
-There are fluctuations among recipients, people move, incomes change, and the program is able to adapt to these.
+Applicants are interviewed and asked to provide proof of income and a copy of their rental lease agreement.
+Applicants are selected through a point score system.
+There are fluctuations among recipients.
+People move, incomes change, and the program is able to adapt to these variations.

 FUNDING